 Left out of the discussion: plumbing leaks.
 Most North Texas homes are built on concrete slabs because the soil is considered too unstable to risk building a basement.
 But household plumbing buried beneath or within the slabs is vulnerable, too.

 The consequences of a concealed leak can be severe.
 A broken water line beneath a home can cause the slab and flooring to erupt and flood every room on the ground floor, ruining floor coverings, furniture and appliances.
 Or the reverse may happen when a leak beneath the slab erodes the soil and causes the slab to cave in.

 Extreme examples?
-Not really, according to master plumber Bill Stevens.
-“Every springtime we get a rash of calls from homeowners who suspect they have a leak,” Stevens said.
+Not really, according to master plumber Jamie Wooldridge.
+“Every springtime we get a rash of calls from homeowners who suspect they have a leak,” Wooldridge said.
 “While qualified plumbers can pinpoint the source of such problems and repair them, a great deal of damage may be done if the leak isn’t fixed promptly.”

 - You hear the sound of water running when no taps are open

 - Your water meter changes when you aren’t using water

 - Your water bill increases over a period of weeks or months for no apparent reason